aminalm/openstack-docs/source/manila/key_concepts/section_manila-key-concepts.rst

       block storage to clients (e.g. ``NFS_CIFS``)

-   For a table of Pure Storage supported extra specs, refer to Table 9.11, ":ref:`FlashBlade supported Extra Specs for use with Manila Share Types<table-9.11>`".
+   For a table of Pure Storage supported extra specs, refer to Table 9.11, ":ref:`FlashBlade supported Extra Specs for use with Manila Share Types<table-9.11>`" and Table 9.11,
+   ":ref:`FlashArray supported Extra Specs for use with Manila Share Types<table-9.12>`"

 Snapshot
 --------